uva-cs3140-fa22/uva-cs3140-fa22.github.io/syllabus.md

 * Not participating in work with your partners (such as no commits, missing scheduled meetings, etc.)
 * Unauthorized collaborating with other teams

-Students can be penalized for unprofessional behavior with deductions to their final grade.
+Students can and will be penalized for unprofessional behavior with deductions to their final grade.
-Deductions will be based on the severity and frequency of unprofessional behavior and may range up to and including an 100% grade deduction in the course in extreme cases.

 ## Academic Integrity
+{: .no_toc }
 _Summary_:

 * Know the honor code